 Road Safety in 2020

 From road safety’s perspective, it’s been a very interesting year with more clients adopting iMAAP as a subscription service.
 We saw “new category of clients”, not just Local Authorities starting to use iMAAP.
-This increased adoption of iMAAP has meant more number of people using the solution, more customer engagement and this leading to new value propositions and new features.
+This increased adoption of iMAAP has meant more people using the solution and more customer engagement than ever before.
+This has then led to new value propositions and new features.
 All of this we expect to continue into 2021.

 Getting value from existing infrastructure

 We have been focusing on what good looks like and building that into our products.
 This has really come into play with SCOOT® 7.
-Over the years, the industry has had a lot of ideas for development in SCOOT that haven’t been taken up.
+Over the years, the industry has had a lot of ideas for development in SCOOT® that haven’t been taken up.
 We have taken those ideas and built on them.
 For us, it’s about the vision for what SCOOT® should, and can be; its data.
 At its core, the most valuable thing SCOOT® produces is data.
-There is a lot of talk of new, or more data improving our roads, but we want to focus on maximising the data that already exists.
+We want to maximise the potential of this existing data and make improvements to our roads.
 SCOOT® 7 opens up the data and helps us get the most value possible from it.
 As Christopher Kettell puts it; “when you ask a fundamental question of, are we making the best use of the data available right now?
 I think the answer to that has to be no”.

 Unlocking the potential of data

-Part of unlocking data saw us launch our UTC, Powered by SCOOT® 7 this year, and particularly exciting was the deployment for transport for Greater Manchester.
-It wasn’t just successful because we successfully deployed our brand-new UTC, but also because of the value to the client and other stakeholders.
+Part of unlocking data saw us launch our UTC, Powered by SCOOT® 7 this year, and particularly exciting was the deployment for Transport for Greater Manchester (TfGM).
+Not only was it a success because we deployed our brand-new UTC, but also because of the high value delivered to the client and other stakeholders.

-The basic objective behind the project for TfGM was not to just deploy UTC, but also to open up data so that third party applications and new innovations can be built based on this data, which was previously locked behind the previous system.
+The basic objective behind the project was not to just deploy UTC, but also to open up data.
+As a result, third party applications and new innovations can be built based on this data, which was locked behind the previous system.
 At the same time, they also ran the latest version of SCOOT® and tested its capabilities.
-The TRL Software team did a brilliant job in getting this project up and running without fault, meaning the UTC has now been proven without any breakdowns and is as solid as any other solution you would expect from TRL.
+The TRL Software team did a brilliant job in getting this project up and running without fault.
+This means our UTC has now been proven without any breakdowns and is as solid as any other solution you would expect from TRL.

 With our UTC came the real-time open data portal where users can consume real-time data for other applications which had fantastic uptake from the community.
 At present, we have nearly 15 different users/organisations using the data to build new applications, and we have seen some fascinating use-cases for things such as noise and air pollution.
 Overall we are really happy, and we’re looking to expand the current deployment in 2021